datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast04-Multi-Band-Raster.md

 <figure>
     <a href="/images/RGBSTack_1.png"><img src="/images/RGBSTack_1.png"></a>
-    <figcaption>A color image consists of 3 bands - red, green and blue.</figcaption>
+    <figcaption>A color image consists of 3 bands - red, green and blue.
+When
+    rendered together in a GIS, or even a tool like Photoshop or any other image software, they create a color image.</figcaption>
 </figure>

 We can plot each band of a multi-band image individually.